oddcod3/Phantom-Evasion/README.md

 ```
 ## WINDOWS Modules

--All windows payload C modules and can be compiled (support both x86 and x64) as EXE or DLL/ReflectiveDLL.
+-Every windows payload C module and can be compiled (support both x86 and x64) as EXE or DLL/ReflectiveDLL.
 -Randomized junkcode injection (intensity,frequency and reinjection probability can be set) and windows antivirus evasion techniques (frequency can be set).
 -Multibyte Xor/Vigenere shellcode/file encryption supported in both Shellcode injection and Donwload Exec modules.
 -Ntdll unhookapi and Peb process masquerading technique supported.